krakintgithub/main/roadmap/Readme.md

 - Investigate what is necessary for the CoinMarketcap listing, and update the roadmap
 - List the token on CoinMarketcap once everything is done
 - Investigate exchanges and list the token on swaps, relays, exchanges etc.
-- List the token on coinbase and etherscan
 - Look into U.K. grants and make proposals
 - Look into registering Krakin't in the U.K.
 - Look into registering Krakin't in Serbia (probably very hard to do)
 - Look into registering Krakin't in any other country.
-- Light Paper Miner (with DApp) writeup - done
+- Light Paper Miner (with DApp) writeup

 CLOSED: